SDWAN over MPLS: Is SD-WAN Better than MPLS?

 Aryaka’s SuperWAN offers a unique solution which can significantly improve any existing remote VPN solution deployed by the customer.
 It provides Aryaka’s global private network for remote users to connect to any corporate VPN server in the world.
 This makes the existing VPN solution easily scalable for the customers.

-Okay…we can go on and on about the reasons why SuperWAN wins over BadWAN, but let’s call it a day and talk more about the ingredients that go into the making of a SuperWAN.
+Okay…we can go on and on about the reasons why SuperWAN wins over BadWAN, but quite sure you understand who wins the bout between MPLS network vs SD WAN.
+Let’s call it a day and talk more about the ingredients that go into the making of a SuperWAN.

 - TCP Optimization – Offers more benefit that we can count.
 Packet payload sizes are bigger, packets are closer together, throughput ramps up much faster, and your first byte transfers faster.
 TCP Optimization is a must for any data application.